alwaysdata/documentation/src/content/en/docs/development/marketplace/build-application-script/index.md

     - **site**: refer to the [API documentation](https://api.alwaysdata.com/v1/site/doc/) that restates all of the possible options.
     - **database**: mysql, postgresql, couchdb, rabbitmq.
     - **requirements**: specify limiting requirements which blocks their installation on certain plans.
     - **form**: all of the variables requested from the user creating the site.
-Example: site title, administrator ID, e-mail address, administrator's name, etc.
+Example: site title, administrator ID, email address, administrator's name, etc.
 - the actual **script**.

 ## Environment variables